ricardojoserf/ricardojoserf.github.io/_posts/2025-4-2-nativetokenimpersonate.md

 - The user needs to hold the *SeAssignPrimaryTokenPrivilege* privilege to steal a token and create a new process, check the "Common errors" section for more details.
 For the second type of impersonation it is enough with *SeDebugPrivilege* and *SeImpersonatePrivilege*.

-- To eliminate the need for `LookupPrivilegeValue` from Kernel32.dll, the LUID values of *SeAssignPrimaryTokenPrivilege*, *SeDebugPrivilege* and *SeImpersonatePrivilege* are hardcoded as macros at the beginning of the file.
+- To eliminate the need for `LookupPrivilegeValue` from Kernel32.dll, the LUID values of *SeAssignPrimaryTokenPrivilege*, *SeDebugPrivilege* and *SeImpersonatePrivilege* are hardcoded.

 - The program only uses `LoadLibraryA("ntdll")` and `GetProcAddress(hNtdll, "NtReadVirtualMemory")` from Kernel32.dll to initialize the rest of the function addresses.
 I guess you can hardcode this one :)